Bryan Danielson: Return to the independent circuit (2010)

-Second return to WWE (2010–2022)
+Second return to WWE (2010–2021)

-NXT Rookie and United States Champion (2010–2011)
+United States Champion (2010–2011)

-Danielson returned to WWE as Daniel Bryan at SummerSlam on August 15, 2010, where he was revealed as the surprise seventh member of Team WWE for the seven-on-seven elimination tag team match against The Nexus, the other NXT season one competitors.
+Danielson returned to WWE as Daniel Bryan at SummerSlam on August 15, 2010, where he was revealed as the surprise seventh member of Team WWE for the seven-on-seven elimination tag team match against The Nexus.
 Bryan was one of the two final members of Team WWE and managed to eliminate two members of The Nexus, but was eliminated by Wade Barrett after The Miz, whose place he took in Team WWE, attacked him.
 Despite this, Team WWE won the match.
-The following night, he was revealed as part of the Raw roster.
-Bryan feuded with The Miz, with both interfering in each other's matches and The Miz being aided by Alex Riley, his rookie from the second season of NXT.
-At Night of Champions on September 19, Bryan defeated The Miz to win the United States Championship, his first championship in WWE.
+As part of the Raw roster, Bryan feuded with The Miz, defeating him at Night of Champions on September 19 to win the United States Championship, his first championship in WWE.

 Bryan then successfully defended the title two weeks later by defeating The Miz and John Morrison in a triple threat submissions count anywhere match at Hell in a Cell on October 3.
-On October 24, he went on to challenge then Intercontinental Champion Dolph Ziggler to a champion vs. champion match at Bragging Rights as a special attraction SmackDown vs. Raw match, defeating Ziggler in a highly acclaimed match.
-On November 21, Bryan went on to successfully defend his title against Ted DiBiase at Survivor Series.
+At Bragging Rights on October 24, he went on to challenge then Intercontinental Champion Dolph Ziggler to a champion vs. champion match as a special attraction SmackDown vs. Raw match, defeating Ziggler.
+At Survivor Series on November 21, Bryan went on to successfully defend his title against Ted DiBiase.
 Bryan returned to NXT's season four as the Pro to Rookie Derrick Bateman.